DanielLiszka/Vibration-Motor-Monitoring/README.md

-# Motor Vibration Fault Detection System
+# VibeSentry

-An ESP32-based system that monitors motor vibrations in real time and detects faults before they cause failures.
-It performs windowed FFT analysis, extracts statistical features, learns a baseline during calibration, and raises alerts when vibration patterns deviate from normal.
+VibeSentry is ESP32 firmware for monitoring motor vibration in real time and flagging patterns that often show up before failures.
+It performs windowed FFT analysis, extracts statistical features, learns a baseline during calibration, and raises alerts when vibration patterns drift away from normal.

 ## What It Does